University of Modena and Reggio Emilia

-The University of Modena and Reggio Emilia (Università degli Studi di Modena e Reggio Emilia), located in Modena and Reggio Emilia, Emilia-Romagna, Italy, is one of the oldest universities in Italy, founded in 1175, with a population of 20,000 students.
+The University of Modena and Reggio Emilia (Università degli Studi di Modena e Reggio Emilia), located in Modena and Reggio Emilia, Emilia-Romagna, Italy, is one of the oldest universities in Europe, founded in 1175, with a population of 20,000 students.

 The medieval university disappeared by 1338 and was replaced by "three public lectureships" which did not award degrees and were suspended in the 1590s "for lack of money".
 The university was not reestablished in Modena until the 1680s and did not receive an imperial charter until 1685.

 Some famous students who attended the university include Ludovico Antonio Muratori, a noted Italian historian and scholar who graduated in 1694, the playwright Carlo Goldoni in the 17th century and, in the last century, Sandro Pertini, who became President of the Italian Republic.

-Brief History
+Brief history

 The University of Modena dates back to 1175, a few decades after the birth of the University of Bologna, making it one of the oldest universities in Italy and the world.
 It was established by the city of Modena, which financed professors' contracts through local taxation.
 The first to be invited to teach was Pillio da Medicina from Bologna.
 The School of Law (Studium iuris) was subsequently formed around him and made up the nucleus of the university.

 In the two centuries that followed, the Studium expanded from legal studies to include the training of notaries and the study of medicine as well.
 The subsequent history of the university was profoundly marked by the changing fortunes of the ruling Este family.
 Between the sixteenth and seventeenth centuries, when the Court of Este settled in Ferrara, academic titles were no longer awarded, and the activities of the Studium were greatly reduced.

 Only after the Court moved to Modena in 1772 did the university regain its original splendour and academic prestige, receiving an imperial charter from Duke Francis II.
 The university offered multiple disciplines, including law, medicine and surgery, pharmacy, and mathematical, physical, and natural sciences.

 The Department of Economics was established in 1968, followed by the Department of Engineering in 1989.
 The year 1998 was of fundamental importance in the history of the university when the Reggio Emilia site was instituted and the University of Modena and Reggio Emilia was founded, with the support of local institutions.